 The information we collect through our national systems also supports ongoing improvement work to tackle the more common and well-known patient safety challenges, such as reducing diagnostic error, preventing self-harm, avoiding falls or managing long-term anticoagulation.

-These issues have complex causes and no simple solutions, and are the focus of long-term improvement work, including the NHS England and NHS Improvement National Patient Safety Improvement Programmes.
+These issues have complex causes and no simple solutions, and are the focus of long-term improvement work, including the NHS England National Patient Safety Improvement Programmes.

 We also have extensive arrangements for sharing records of patient safety events with other national bodies, royal colleges, professional societies, and researchers, so they can review and act on issues that relate to their specific areas of patient safety responsibilities or expertise.